Seth Meyers Finally Broke Into the Emmys’ Late-Night Club

 Late Night’s nomination comes after an unusual push from late-night showrunners who protested a decision that would have cut the Outstanding Variety Talk Series category from five nominees down to four.
 Traditionally, a category must receive at least 20 submissions to garner five slots, but this year there were only 19.
 The campaign from executive producers prompted the Academy to alter its rules so that the number of submissions is divided by four and then rounded up.

 While some late-night shows—like Jimmy Fallon’s Tonight Show and James Corden’s Late Late Show, neither of which made the cut—have pivoted even further away from politics in the post-Trump era, Meyers has used his “A Closer Look” segment to stay laser-focused on the continued fallout from Trump’s presidency.
-Over the past year, that has included deep dives into the rise of Ron DeSantis, Tucker Carlson’s dangerous rhetoric and the January 6th Committee bombshells.
+Over the past year, that has included deep dives into the rise of Ron DeSantis, Tucker Carlson’s dangerous rhetoric, and the Jan.
+6 Committee bombshells.

 In many ways, Meyers’ long “A Closer Look” segments are the closest thing in late-night to the in-depth examinations of large social and political issues that have helped John Oliver win Emmy after Emmy for Last Week Tonight.
 But unlike Oliver, who only puts out one half hour per week, Meyers is delivering four solid hours of content, including occasionally from home with COVID.